-The easiest, cheapest and most flexible budget tool to use is an excel spreadsheet.
-Here you’ll be able to breakdown the above proportions and give yourself monetary budget amount for each item.
-For a quick and easy version follow the below steps:
+The easiest, cheapest and most versatile wedding budgeting tool to use is an excel spreadsheet.
+Here you’ll be able to breakdown the above wedding budget percentages and also give yourself a monetary amount for each item.

 Wedding venues will often come with additional extras, or be a venue only cost.
 Here’s how to separately work out how of your overall budget to proportion to your venue:

-A full package venue will exhaust around 40% of your budget, and an average budget to expect will range from £6,000 to £8,000.
+Expect a full package venue will exhaust around 40% of your budget, and an average budget to expect will range from £8,000 to £12,000.